TomPony21/Backslash/README.md

 Testing: Add a comprehensive suite of unit and integration tests.

+## `getRelevantRoutes`
+Its a Tool for filtering routes based on certain criteria.

+### `Parameters`:
+nodes: An array of nodes involved in the routes.<br />
+routes: An array of routes to filter.<br />
+options: An object containing:<br />
+            index: Specifies which nodes in the routes should be examined.<br />
+            condition: A function or operand that defines the filtering logic.

 ## `routes`

 This set of routes deals with fetching various kinds of route data derived from a graph.
 Each route performs a different query.